-The City of Livingston Public Works Department is working hard to ensure that all of the materials in the water system are known, inventoried, and up to modern standards.
-As there's no lead in the water delivered to your home, particles of lead can get into your drinking water as it passes through Lead Service Lines.
-While monitoring water quality is nothing new, we are asking for city residents' help to complete the questionnaire below, pursuant to the EPA's forthcoming Lead and Copper Rule Revisions released in December 2020.
-Those revisions require the city to take an inventory of all the locations of lead, non-lead, galvanized, and unknown water service lines within the City limits before the October 16, 2024, deadline.
-We will do this by utilizing our existing asset management software researching city records, and in public outreach and citizen engagement.
+The City of Livingston Public Works Department is working hard to ensure that all materials in the water system are known, inventoried, and up to modern standards.
+Although there is no lead in the water delivered to your home, particles of lead can enter your drinking water as it passes through lead service lines.
+While monitoring water quality is not new, we are asking city residents to help complete the questionnaire below, pursuant to the EPA's forthcoming Lead and Copper Rule Revisions, released in December 2020.
+These revisions require the City to inventory all locations of lead, non-lead, galvanized, and unknown water service lines within City limits before the October 16, 2024, deadline.
+We will accomplish this by using our existing asset management software, researching city records, and engaging in public outreach and citizen involvement.

-When a tap is made to a water main, this is the point in time when a water service line is installed.
+When a tap is made to a water main, this is the point when a water service line is installed.
 The City also maintains records of every "re-tap" made to a water main; a re-tap is a replacement of a water service line at the same location or serving the same lot as the original tap.
-The city can show that all new water service lines installed after 1970 and all water service lines replaced after 1980 are Non-Lead.
-Therefore, prior to these dates water service lines installed or replace are of unknown material type and have the potential of being Lead or Galvanized.
+The City can verify that all new water service lines installed after 1970 and all water service lines replaced after 1980 are non-lead.
+Therefore, water service lines installed or replaced before these dates are of unknown material type and have the potential to be lead or galvanized.

 Those who received a letter and do not respond to the City's efforts will have their water service material types identified as "Unknown."
-The EPA requires that all services with "Unknown" material types be mailed a letter every year starting in 2025 that provides a statement about service line material, lead health effects, steps to minimize lead exposure in drinking water, and an opportunity to verify the material of the service line.
-More information can be obtained by reviewing the supporting documents at the bottom of the page or by calling the City's Water Service Inventory Hotline at (406) 222-5667, or by emailing Public Works.
+The EPA requires that all services with "Unknown" material types receive a letter every year starting in 2025.
+This letter will include information about service line material, the health effects of lead, steps to minimize lead exposure in drinking water, and an opportunity to verify the material of the service line.
+More information can be obtained by reviewing the supporting documents at the bottom of the page, calling the City's Water Service Inventory Hotline at (406) 222-5667, or by emailing Public Works.

 Text Instructions and Example (complete prior to responding to questionnaire below)